Welcome and Overview

 When you have an autologous stem cell transplant, your stem cells are harvested (collected) from your body and frozen.
 “Autologous” means that the stem cells come from yourself.
 The 2 general sources of stem cells that can be used in an autologous stem cell transplant are:

 - Peripheral blood stem cells.
 These are collected from your bloodstream through a process called apheresis (a-feh-REE-sis).
 To increase the amount of stem cells in your bloodstream, you’ll get injections (shots) of a medication that causes your body to make more stem cells than usual.
 The stem cells escape from your bone marrow into your bloodstream, where they can be collected easily while you’re awake.
-For more information about the peripheral blood stem cell harvesting process, read the resources Autologous Peripheral Blood Stem Cell Harvesting and Giving Yourself an Injection of Filgrastim (Neupogen®) or Pegfilgrastim (Neulasta®) With a Prefilled Syringe.
+For more information about the peripheral blood stem cell harvesting process, read the resources Autologous Peripheral Blood Stem Cell Harvesting and How to Give Yourself an Injection of Filgrastim (Neupogen®) or Pegfilgrastim (Neulasta®) Using a Prefilled Syringe.

 - Bone marrow stem cells.
 These are collected from your bone marrow through a procedure called bone marrow harvesting.
 The procedure is done in the operating room while you’re asleep.
 Most people go home the same day of the procedure.
 For more information about bone marrow harvesting, read the resource About Bone Marrow Harvesting.